holysnippet/pico_eth_doc/README.md

 This library allows you to add Ethernet 10Base-T compatible connectivity to your Pico at the cost of some passive components. **It uses the proven TCP/IP lwIP stack provided in the latest RP2040 SDK.** It is therefore compatible with programs written **in polling mode** for the Pico W or existing lwIP apps and code.

-- It is not advisable to connect the electronic assemblies described on this page to equipment that uses or provides **Power over Ethernet (PoE).**
+- It is not recommended to connect the electronic assemblies described on this page to equipment that uses or provides **Power over Ethernet (PoE).**
-- It is not advisable to connect to Ethernet without an isolation transformer, it's electrically insecure and will result in more lost frames!
+- It is not recommended to connect to Ethernet without an isolation transformer, it's electrically insecure and will result in more lost frames!

 **Sample project and code is in this repository: https://github.com/holysnippet/pico_eth**